swiss-ai-center/core-engine/README.md

 # CSIA-PME

-This repository contains all code for the CSIA-PME project.
+The main repository for the CSIA-PME project.

-All documentation is available in the [docs](./docs/readme.md) directory.

 **This is a WIP project.**

+The documentation is hosted on GitHub Pages and is accessed at <https://csia-pme.github.io/csia-pme>.